If you have a painted (solid color stain is the same as paint) deck you have learned the hard way that paint does not hold up on horizontal surfaces.

 - There are 2 options that we offer.

 - Option 1: Sanding the primary horizontal surfaces and painting the vertical surfaces.
 We can’t sand spindles or anything vertical.
 We sand the walking surfaces of the floor, steps and top of handrails.
 If there are benches, we sand the seating surfaces.
 We are unable to sand between the floor boards.
 We then paint the vertical surfaces.
 The result is a beautiful deck where the horizontals accent the vertical surfaces and the verticals accent the horizontal surfaces.
-See our before and after pictures above.
+See pictures above.
 If you are considering this option, one of our people will visit your home or business to discuss the specific details of your project.

 - Option 2: Hydrowashing the entire deck including horizontal and vertical surfaces (spindles too).
 In 2017 we discovered Hydrowashing, which is essentially a sand blaster (we don’t actually use sand) that uses water to propel the media.
 Using water to propel the media reduces dust by 93%.
 The negative consequence to Hydrowashing is that it removes a little bit of the wood along with the coating.
 The older the deck the harder the wood is and the less wood that will be removed.
 New wood is softer than old wood.
 View the video below.
 Hydrowashing is not applicable to every project.
 If you are considering this option, one of our people will visit your home or business to discuss the specific details of your project.